Temporal Graph Classes: A View Through Temporal Separators: Restrictions of the Underlying Graph

 \SetKwProg{Fn}{function}{}{}

-From \cref{thm:fpt-k-length} we can derive that \nonstrproblem{} is linear-time solvable on temporal graph classes where the underlying graph has a constant vertex cover number\footnote{The vertex cover number of a graph is the smallest number of vertices that cover all edges in the graph.}. \begin{corollary} \nonstrproblem{} can be solved in~$\ON(\vc^{\vc} \cdot |\TE|)$ time, and thus is fixed-parameter tractable when parameterized by the vertex cover number~$\vc$ of the underlying graph. \end{corollary} \begin{proof} Let $\I := (\TG = (V,\TE,\tau),s,z,k)$ be an instance on \nonstrproblem{} and $\vc$ be the vertex cover number of the underlying graph.
-Since at least one endpoint of each edge of the underlying graph~$\ug{G}=(V,\ug{E})$ must be in the vertex cover, the maximum length of a path in~$\ug{G}$, and hence the maximum length of a \nonstrpath{s,z}, is at most~$2\cdot\vc$.
+From \cref{thm:fpt-k-length} we can derive that \nonstrproblem{} is linear-time solvable on temporal graph classes where the underlying graph has a constant vertex cover number.\footnote{ The vertex cover number of a graph is the size of the smallest vertex subset that intersects all edges of the graph.} \begin{corollary} \nonstrproblem{} can be solved in~$\ON((2\cdot\vc)^{\vc} \cdot |\TE|)$ time, and thus is fixed-parameter tractable when parameterized by the vertex cover number~$\vc$ of the underlying graph. \end{corollary} \begin{proof} Let $\I := (\TG = (V,\TE,\tau),s,z,k)$ be an instance of \nonstrproblem{} and $\vc$ be the vertex cover number of the underlying graph.
+We prove this in two steps.
+We first show that the maximum length $\ell$ of a \nonstrpath{s,z} is upper-bounded by $2\cdot\vc$, and then we show that $k$ can be upper-bounded by $\vc$.

+Since at least one endpoint of each edge of the underlying graph~$\ug{\TG}=(V,\ug{E})$ must be in the vertex cover, the maximum length of a path in~$\ug{\TG}$, and hence the maximum length of a \nonstrpath{s,z}, is at most~$2\cdot\vc$.